BBaoVanC/bbaovanc.com/content/categories/_index.md

 ---

-List of categories on my website.
-These are different types or styles of posts.
+Categories are the different types or styles of posts.